 We deliver fun.

 The trillion-dollar sport, tourism, and hospitality industries have Americans spending an average of 22% of their disposable income in the experience economy.
-Niagara University's College of Hospitality, Sport, and Tourism Management teaches students how to excel in this lucrative and fast-moving economy by learning how to deliver service excellence and create memorable experiences.
+Niagara University's College of Hospitality, Sport, and Tourism Management teaches students how to excel in this lucrative and fast-moving economy by learning how to deliver service, excellence, and create memorable experiences.

-Established in 1968 as the first program in the world offering a bachelor’s degree in tourism, Niagara provides a hands-on curriculum and learning environment that gives students a variety of experiences and skills necessary to assume leadership positions in today’s fast-changing hospitality, sport, and tourism industries.
+Established in 1968 as the first program in the world to offer a bachelor’s degree in tourism, Niagara provides a hands-on curriculum and learning environment that gives students a variety of experiences and skills necessary to assume leadership positions in today’s fast-changing hospitality, sport, and tourism industries.
 Accredited by the ACPHA, the College of Hospitality, Sport, and Tourism Management maintains a standard of excellence in curriculum, learning outcomes, and student resources that is governed at the highest level.
 The college is also a founding member of the Hotel Schools of Distinction (HSD), which seeks to connect hospitality leaders nationally to ensure students have a competitive advantage in a challenging industry.

 Located near one of the world’s major tourism and hospitality centers, the College of Hospitality, Sport and Tourism Management offers bachelor's degrees in hotel and restaurant management, tourism and recreation management, and both a bachelor's and master's degree in sport management.
 The curriculum provides a comprehensive body of knowledge about the hotel, restaurant, sport, recreation, and tourism industries, preparing students for the rich variety of management opportunities through their desired career path.